-- A red flag is waved from the Starter's rostrum and the red light stays on. - The "Start Delayed" board is displayed from the Starter's rostrum and a marshal will wave a yellow flag at each row of the starting grid from the signalling platform. - Riders must stay in their grid position with helmets on, engines may be switched off. - The machine(s) which caused the Start Delayed procedure will be removed to the pit lane, regardless of what work is needed to restart the machine.
+- A red flag is waved from the Starter's rostrum and the red light stays on. - The "Start Delayed" board is displayed from the Starter's rostrum and a marshal will wave a yellow flag at each row of the starting grid from the signalling platform. - Riders should stay in their grid position with helmets on, engines may be switched off. - The machine(s) which caused the Start Delayed procedure will be removed to the pit lane, regardless of what work is needed to restart the machine.
 If they can be restarted or a spare machine is taken (MotoGP class) the rider may start the warm up lap from pit lane, and will start the race from the back of the grid. - After display of the Start Delayed board, a maximum of 3 mechanics per rider (MotoGP class) or 2 mechanics per rider (Moto2, Moto3 classes) are allowed on the grid.
-Only tyre warmers, stands, starter engines and hand-carried tools are allowed, no generators are allowed on the grid. - Only essential officials are allowed on the grid, no media, guests, umbrella-holders or other team personnel will be permitted, with the exception of camera crew(s) authorised by the Organisers. - The start procedure will be re-commenced at the 3-Minute board, which the Starter will order to be displayed as soon as possible (normally as soon as all riders on the grid are attended by their team). - Following the 1-Minute and 30-Second boards the riders will complete an additional warm up lap.
-The race distance will automatically be reduced by one lap, or more if deemed necessary by Race Direction.
+Only tyre warmers, stands, starter engines and hand-carried tools are allowed, no generators are allowed on the grid.

+- Only essential officials are allowed on the grid, no media, guests, umbrella-holders or other team personnel will be permitted, with the exception of camera crew(s) authorised by the Championship Organisers. - The start procedure will be re-commenced at the 3-Minute board, which the Starter will order to be displayed as soon as possible (normally as soon as all riders on the grid are attended by their team). - Following the 1-Minute and 30-Second boards the riders will complete an additional warm up lap.
+The race distance will automatically be reduced by one lap, or more if deemed necessary by Race Direction. - The conditions regarding weather-related tyre changes in the MotoGP class described in the Standard Start Procedure (1.18. clauses 4, 7, 12, 13, 16) will apply to the Start Delayed procedure.